 Try something in this vein.

 What are some of the best workplace celebrations you’ve attended?
 Let us know!
-We’re always looking for suggestions to have a good time.
+We’re always looking for suggestions on how to have a good time.

 Thanks for your comment!
 Please note that comments are reviewed before showing up.